SteveOldMutual/automation-workshop-school/README.md

 # School Management System

 A full-stack application for managing school operations, built with .NET Core and Blazor / React.
+This has been created for the purpose of practicing test automation.
+With this you are able to practice ui, api, and sql interactions.

 ## Components